We provide answers to the most frequently asked questions (regularly updated in accordance with political developments).

 The situation of UK citizens in the Czech Republic will be governed by Act No. 326/1999 Coll. on the Residence of Aliens in the Territory of the Czech Republic.
 The law covers several areas from residence, citizenship, access to labour market to recognition of professional qualifications, etc.

-In order to be able to reside on Czech territory, you will need to prove that you were legally staying in the Czech Republic prior the the end of transition period date – have a valid temporary or permanent residence permit.
-For easier orientation please see Brexit webpage of Ministry of the Interior and the guide for UK citizens.
+You can however continue residing on Czech territory once you prove that you were legally staying in the Czech Republic prior the the end of transition period date – if possible, by a valid temporary or permanent residence permit.

 Also check our article on visas and residencies here.

 A work permit, employee card, or blue card is not required for a UK citizen or a UK citizen family member whose work (in accordance with the Czech Labour Code) began prior to 2021.
 This covers the persons covered and benefiting from the Withdrawal agreement.

 Yes.
 Same rules as for UK citizens, provided family relation predates withdrawal date.